argoproj-archive/argo-site/docs/yaml/ex_create_managed_fixtures.md

 2. Go to the Argo Console for your cluster.
 3. Connect to the repo containing the YAML fixture class definition you created.

-4. Add the fixture class that you need to the repo.
+4. Add the fixture class you need to the repo.
 For details, see [To add a new fixture class to your repo branch](../user_guide/infrastructure/using_fixtures.md#AddFixtureClass2Repo)[Using Fixtures for Accessing External Resources](./../user_guide/infrastructure/using_fixtures.md).
 5. Create the instances of the fixture class.
 For details, see [To create an instance of a fixture class](../user_guide/infrastructure/using_fixtures.md#CreateInstanceFixtureClass).

 ## <a name="CreateFixture"></a>Creating a fixture class for a workflow